 Parcel B: The lawn area on the northern portion of Parcel B would be developed under the proposed action.
-The aircraft maintenance, storage, and FBO facilities and the proposed hangar would have exterior mounted light fixtures similar to the external fixtures on buildings and hangars throughout the FRG and on nearby commercial properties, such as the Walmart located immediately west of Parcel B. Rooftop solar panels would be installed on the south side of the new hangar roof on Parcel B. As the air traffic control tower is located east of Parcel B, it is not expected that potential glare from the solar panels would impact operation of the tower.
-However, during the design process, documentation regarding the proposed solar panels will be submitted to the FAA for airspace review and to assess the potential impacts of the solar panels on safety or air navigation.71
+The aircraft maintenance, storage, and FBO facilities and the proposed hangar would have exterior mounted light fixtures similar to the external fixtures on buildings and hangars throughout the FRG and on nearby commercial properties, such as the Walmart located immediately west of Parcel B.

-Landside perimeter lighting, consisting of flood lights at a height of $15\pm$ feet to $20\pm$ feet, would be installed on the proposed ramp, similar to the lighting on existing FRG ramps.
-Lighting in the parking area would consist of light poles with area/flood fixtures at a height of $22\pm$ feet.
+Landside perimeter lighting, consisting of flood lights at a height of 15± feet to 20± feet, would be installed on the proposed ramp, similar to the lighting on existing FRG ramps.
+Lighting in the parking area would consist of light poles with area/flood fixtures at a height of 22± feet.
 However, as with light emissions from existing light fixtures, the FAA regulates operations at FRG, and it is expected that the FAA requires that glare that could impact air traffic control tower and aircraft activities on the overall FRG be mitigated.
+The exterior facility and parking lot lighting will be full cut off lighting to prevent potential impacts to the operation of the tower.
 Therefore, it is unlikely there is substantial existing glare, particularly glare that would emanate eastward (toward the air traffic control tower) from the western portion of the site in the vicinity of Project Parcels A, B and C and the main FRG entrance.